jrochkind/texts/search_compare/article.md

 <tr><td> Undergraduate Student</td><td>	26 </td><td>6%</td></tr>
 </table>

 There is not a sufficient sample size in any of the demographic groups to justify comparing results within individual demographic groups.
-I am not certain if a significant portion of the self-reported "Graduate Student" respondents may actually by Information Desk workers at the library (we hire graduate students to staff the Information Desk).

 ## Limitations

-Any experimental design has limitations: both things not being studied, and potential limitations in the validity of what is being studied.
+Any experimental design has limitations: both things not being studied and potential limitations in the validity of what is being studied.
 It is important to understand the limitations of our experimental design before we move on to looking at our findings.

-* We are only evaluating the search function.
-Some of these products come with other functions or features that may be of use, not being evaluated here.
+* We only evaluated the article search function.
+Some of these products come with other functions or features that may be of use, but are not being evaluated here.

-* In particular, we are only evaluating _article search_ (and to some extent by extension scholarly citation search in general).
-Many of these tools allow searching for ebooks, local institutional content, and other content.
-We intentionally configured the tools, and directed our participants, to focus on article search.

-* We are only evaluating a basic, simple style of article search, a usage pattern where a user will enter some search terms and look at the first page of results.
-Not included was advanced/fielded searching, faceting, looking past the first page of results, etc.  Some products may very well do some of these things better than others, our experimental design did not attempt to explore this.
+* Evaluation was limited to a basic, simple style of article search; a usage pattern where a user enters some search terms and looks at the first page of results.
+Our study did not include or evaluate advanced/fielded searching, faceting, looking past the first page of results, etc.  Some products may do some of these things better than others, our experimental design did not attempt to explore this.

 * Our experimental design only reveals _relative preferences_.
 If two providers are pitted against each other 100 times, and one tool is selected as better 90 times -- it's quite possible that users considered both providers great, _or_ considered both providers awful.
 We have no way to distinguish.
 Our experimental design only tells us they liked one better than the other, only a relative preference between the two.

 * Our experimental design only measures _consistency_ of relative preference, not _strength_.
-If two providers are pitted against each other 100 times, and one tool is selected as better 90 times, this means our participant population _very consistently_ preferred that tool -- it does not tell us if they thought it was a _lot_ better, or just a _tiny bit_ better, or different participants had different evaluations.
+If two providers are pitted against each other 100 times, and one tool is selected as better 90 times, this means our participant population _very consistently_ preferred that tool -- it does not tell us if they thought it was a _lot_ better, or just a _tiny bit_ better.
 Our design reveals consistency of preference, not strength of preference.

-* If sub-populations had different preferences -- say scientists prefer one tool but humanists another -- we wouldn't know, it would average out in the overall results.
-If we had sufficient participation, we might be able to look at differences between sub-populations, but we did not.
-Although it would be nice to know differences in sub-group preferences (if any), our end goal is choosing a single tool to provide a basic search to all patrons.

 * We do not know _why_ participants preferred one tool to another, or if different participants had different reasons at different times.
-Although it would be nice to know what more details about users want in a search tool, ways other than this study can provide some information.
-Our goal is to move forward with a product like the ones tested, we don't have the option of taking one feature from one product and mixing it with a different feature from a different product.
+Although it would be nice to know more details about what users want in a search tool, answering this question was not a goal of this research.

 A good experimental design tries to control as much as possible, and isolates a very specific phenomenon to be studied.
 We tried to do this, focusing on the usage pattern/style we were prioritizing:  User preferences between products, for a basic, simple, article search functionality.

-We think this was the right thing to focus on; in the end, we can choose one of these products (or not) to implement, it matters to us if users prefer one to another, and that's what we tried to measure.

 However, there are also some limitations to the validity of even what we tried to measure:

-* Participants, in the artificial environment of our experiment, may not express preferences that match what their real world preferences would be.
+Participants, in the artificial environment of our experiment, may not express preferences that match what their real world preferences would be.

 When I myself was experimenting with the evaluation tool, I found that if I just entered a hypothetical query, I really had no way to evaluate the results.
 I needed to enter a query that was an _actual research question_ I had, where I actually wanted answers.
 Then I was able to know which set of results was better.

-(This is less of an issue for known-item searches, where either the item you are looking for is there at the top of the list, or it isn't).
+(This issue does not apply to known-item searches, where either the item you are looking for is there at the top of the list, or it isn't).

-However, when observing others using the evolution tool, I observed many entering just the sort of hypothetical sample queries that I think are hard to actually evaluate realistically.
+However, when observing others using the evaluation tool, I observed many entering just the sort of hypothetical sample queries that I think are hard to actually evaluate realistically.
 We tried to include links from existing tools to find articles, to capture participants in the middle of the research process with actual queries -- but we did not track what portion of participation came via these avenues.

-* Looking through the queries used by participant, there seem to be very few 'known item' searches (known title/author), even though we know from user feedback users want to do such searches.
+Looking through the queries used by participant, there seem to be very few 'known item' searches (known title/author), even though we know from user feedback users want to do such searches.
 So the study may not adequately cover this use case.

-Every experimental design has limitations, we still think this was a potentially useful foray which might tell us something.

 ## Findings

 In summary, the study, largely, did not show significant preferences between products.
 While this could be due to lack of sufficient sample size, there are reasons to think that is a valid result, at least under this experimental design.
 The rest of this section and the subsequent Interpretation section will explain how we arrived at this conclusion and what we think it means.

+For those who would like to check our findings against the data or perform their own analysis on our data, our complete data set has been made available at: http://jhir.library.jhu.edu/handle/1774.2/36246

 ### Somewhat Unruly Data Set

-The experimental design, while I think it makes sense for the questions we had, resulted in a somewhat unruly data set. **414 total 1-vs-1 selections**, with each selection being between two of five possible products. **On average, each product was presented in a selection 166 times** ( (414*2) / 5 ), but since options to present were chosen randomly, some products were presented slightly more and others less (from 155 times to 171 times).

-**On average, any two products were presented as paired 'competitors' 41 times each**.
+The experimental design resulted in a somewhat unruly data set. **414 total 1-vs-1 selections**, with each selection being between two of five possible products. **On average, each product was presented in a selection 166 times** ( (414*2) / 5 ), but since options to present were chosen randomly, some products were presented slightly more and others less (from 155 times to 171 times).  **On average, any two products were presented as paired 'competitors' 41 times each**.
 (If N=5 is the total number of options, and M=414 is the total number of presentations, this is ( M / (N-1)! )).
 However, random variation means that actually the number of presentations for each pairing ranged from 35 to 48.

 You can see that even with 414 total preferences selected, we get relatively few preferences expressed for every individual pairing: For instance, Summon was only matched against Primo 48 times, and of those 18 times "About the Same/Can't Tell" was chosen, so a preference was only expressed 30 times.
-These are not huge numbers.
+This ends up being a fairly modest sample size.

 ### The one-sample Z test